DetroitDataScience/image-orientation-detection/README.md

 ## Training and Testing data

 The training dataset contains 2149 images of people on bikes taken during a marathon.
 There is variation in pose, lighting, scale, the number of people in each image, and the background (e.g., mountains, foilage, road, etc.).
-The training set image data is 708x1064 pixels and are all already correctly oriented at 0^o.
+The training set image data is 708x1064 pixels and are all already correctly oriented at 0 degrees.

 The test dataset contains 626 images of people running/walking taken during a marathon (i.e., in the same style as the training set).
 There is variation in pose, lighting, scale, image dimensions, the number of people in each image, and the background.
 The test set image data is 708x1064 pixels or 1064x708 pixels and is similarly already correctly oriented at 0 degrees.